The Role of Data Cap in Optimal Two-part Network Pricing: Revenue-Optimal Pricing

-We start with a unique normal provider in the market and use the free provider with congestion \(q_0\) to model its lower-end competitors.
+{We focus on a single normal provider in the market} and use the free provider with congestion \(q_0\) to model its lower-end competitors.
 Under any given data cap \(g_I\), we assume the ISP chooses the lump-sum and per-unit fees, i.e., \(f_I\) and \(p_I\), to maximize its revenue \(R_I\), which is formulated by the following optimization problem.

 We denote \(f_I^*(g_I)\) and \(p_I^*(g_I)\) as an optimal solution of (\ref{eq:optimization1}), and \(R^*_I(g_I)\) as the corresponding maximum revenue.
 Next, we study how various data caps influence its optimal revenue $R^*_I$, and corresponding pricing decisions, i.e., $f^*_I$ and $p^*_I$.
 In particular, we compare the two-part pricing with the pay-as-you-go scheme, i.e., \(f_I=g_I=0\), and the flat-rate scheme, i.e., $g_I=+\infty$.
 For simplification, we define the maximum revenue under the flat-rate as $R^*_{\infty} \triangleq \displaystyle\lim_{g_I\rightarrow\infty} R_I^*(g_I)$.